Manage Incidents

 Click the more options icon to view more options available to the Analyst.
 The following options are available in this section.
 Each section has been explained in detail below.

-Figure: More options
+Figure: More Options

 Reminder